jarlefosen/INF5750-group-assignment/README.md

 Then run `grunt eslint`

+This might fail if grunt is not installed globally. `npm install -g grunt grunt-cli` will fix this.

 If you only want to see linting for the files you were working on, try setting up the commit hook below.